 - Painter’s tape

-You will not use the smallest and the medium sized lids, you can set those aside.
+You will not use the smallest and the medium-sized lids, you can set those aside, or hide them inside the largest basket that will make up the snowman’s bottom.

 Then, take the needle and thread it back through the hole at the bottom of the basket.
 (I know it’s hard to see, I did my very best trying to photograph and explain it.)